On Election Day, polls are open from 7:00am-7:00pm across Georgia. You will need photo identification in order to vote at the polls.

 If you are 75 or older, or have a physical disability, you are entitled to go to the front of the line if there is one between the hours of 9:30am and 4:30pm on Election Day.
 During Early Voting, these hours might be extended.
 Ask a poll worker.

 Every polling location must have at least one location to vote while seated, such as in a wheelchair.
 In addition, voters with disabilities should have the option to use an accessible voting machine that will allow them to vote independently.

 You are also entitled to receive assistance from another person.
 You can bring or ask anyone to help you except for the following categories of people: an employer, a labor union official, a candidate on the ballot, or the family member of a candidate on the ballot.

 I have difficulty reading.
 Can someone help me vote?

 Yes.
 You can bring or ask anyone to help you except for the following categories of people: an employer, a labor union official, a candidate on the ballot, or the family member of a candidate on the ballot.

 English is not my first language.
 Can someone help me when I vote?

 Yes.
 A voter can bring an interpreter of his choice to assist in the polling booth.
 The only people who cannot serve as an interpreter are an employer, a labor union official, a candidate on the ballot, or the family member of a candidate on the ballot.

 Can I still vote in person if I applied for an absentee ballot?

-For any questions or problems voting on election day, call the Democratic Party of Georgia’s Voter Protection Hotline for assistance at 888-730-5816.
+For any questions or problems voting, call or text the Voter Protection Hotline for assistance at 888-730-5816.